nvlgzr/notion2svelte/DonenessTracker.md

 # 🐝 Tasks/Ideas

-Add support for…
+- Implement internal links
   - Sub-pages

-- Question: Do all block types currently support children correctly???
+  - Links to Notion pages (in publishing db)
+  - Links to Notion pages (outside publishing db)
+  - @links
 - Notion API Explorer: hover over a block to see its JSON.
 - Duplicate barebones leveluptuts blog index page
-- Implement internal links
-- Implement child_page blocks (currently, notion2svelte is rendering sub-pages inline!)
 - Add config for custom component names so that naming conflicts can be avoided.

 # Icebox